paladin-t/b8/docs/manual.md

 * It invokes the first "try" invokable argument
 * Invokes the second "catch" routine by passing the error text, if any error occurred during the "try" routine
 * The third "finally" routine is always invoked no matter error occurred or not
-* It raises an occurred error outter if it's not caught yet by current `TRY`
+* It raises an occurred error outer if it's not caught yet by current `TRY`
 * A `TRY` statement returns the value of the returned result from a "try" routine

 Eg: